How to Enable Parental Controls on the iPad

 Parental Controls on the iPad can are under the Screen Time tab.
 Here is how you can enable them:

-Simply tap on ‘Content and Privacy restrictions to visit the customization page.
-From here you can block explicit content, apps, and even search engine capabilities.
+Tap on ‘Content restrictions‘ to visit the customization page.
+From here, you can block explicit content, apps, and even search engine capabilities.
 That last one may not seem like a big deal, but if you blocked the YouTube app, your child can easily pull it up with a quick search.

 Another helpful tool to monitor and control your child’s iPad activity is the Family Sharing feature.
 All you need to do is add their Apple ID to yours in the Settings under your phone using the ‘Family Sharing’ link.